mindbox-cloud/android-sdk/README.md

 # Mindbox SDK for Android

-The Mindbox SDK allows you to integrate mobile push-notifications and work with the client database into your Android projects.
+The Mindbox SDK allows you to integrate mobile push-notifications, in-app messages and client events into your Android projects.

 ## Getting Started